Trying out a custom 34-key split keyboard layout

 Pain points

-Text movement is especially painful for me so far.
+Text movement was perhaps my biggest pain point in learning this layout.
 I've prided myself on being pretty quick on the Mac keyboard shortcuts for quickly deleting by word or line both forward and backward, and with using modifier keys with the arrows to quickly move around blocks of text.
-Having modifier keys behind a peek layer takes some real getting used to, and having to toggle to a separate layer to navigate text takes me a second for my brain to switch.
-It feels like it will take some time for that to become automatic.
+Having modifier keys behind a peek layer takes some real getting used to, and having to toggle to a separate layer to navigate text took me a second for my brain to switch.
+It took some time for that to become automatic.

-However, one big positive of this layout that comes from the modifier keys on these peek layers is far better ergonomics.
+However, the ergonomics of this layout are excellent, especially thanks to the modifier keys on the peek layers.
 This layout is nearly free of the horrible pain in my hand from that claw the Macbook forces you into for the modifier keys.

 My left hand bunched up trying to hit Command + Control + G